 What Is Insulin Resistance?

 Insulin resistance is a condition where the cells in the muscles, fat and liver do not react to insulin and are unable to use glucose from the bloodstream for energy.
-To compensate this, the pancreas makes more insulin and over a period blood sugar levels spikes.
-Insulin resistance syndrome is a group of health problems including obesity, high blood pressure, high cholesterol and type 2 diabetes.
+To compensate for this, the pancreas makes more insulin and over a period blood sugar levels spike.
+Insulin resistance syndrome" is better known as Metabolic Syndrome, which includes risk factors such as obesity (especially abdominal fat), high blood pressure, high triglycerides, low HDL cholesterol, and elevated fasting blood glucose.
+Type 2 diabetes is not a part of metabolic syndrome itself but is a potential outcome of untreated metabolic syndrome.

 According to the American Diabetes Association (ADA), about 50% of people with insulin resistance and prediabetes will develop type 2 diabetes gradually if they do not make lifestyle modifications.
 People with high insulin resistance develop into prediabetes and the prevalence of prediabetes in India is 14%.